 Consider this Scenario:

 You have been developing products for years, and your team has grown in numbers too.
 You have heard much about how productivity can increase and reduce board respins with the well-organized library, re-use of proven circuits, standardized templates, Bill of Material (BOM), etc. You have wondered what might be considered the "best practice" for using a tool like Altium Designer and its vast number of features and options.

-Our trainers are intimately knowledgeable not only with the tool but also with what an EE or PCB designer has to face in their daily activity.
-Our trainers can assist you and your organization in coming up with a standard template, BOM, Outjob configuration, etc. They can review your component library situation and recommend an optimal setup.
+Our trainers are intimately knowledgeable not only with the tool but also with what an EE or PCB designer has to face in their daily activities.
+Our trainers can assist you and your organization in developing a standard template, BOM, Outjob configuration, etc. They can review your component library situation and recommend an optimal setup.
 They can also provide insight into the "best practices" in using Altium Designer suitable for your company.
-This can training can be combined with materials from not only the Altium Boot Camp and Spec Ops classes, but workflow-related topics of interest can also be extracted from our PCB Fundamentals course.
+This training can be combined with materials from the Altium Boot Camp and Spec Ops classes; workflow-related topics of interest can also be extracted from our PCB Fundamentals course.
 And remember, this is done on your site!

 "We had three days of some of the best training I can remember in my career.
 The instructor handled all questions, maintained a formidable pace that covered many territories, and ensured no one got left behind.
 I have received several positive comments from the attendees.
 Things like I wish I had had this training 3 years ago or spent days trying to figure this out, and it can be done in just a few clicks!
 All in all, it was a very valuable experience."

 Jeffrey Milsap, P.E. - Medical Device Electrical Engineer, Mallinckrodt Pharmaceuticals